Bergen to Sognefjord: Cycle Norway's Greatest Landscapes

 Start the day by visiting the statue of “Fritjof” before you take a ferry to Dragsvik.
 In Dragsvik, you cycle on delightful paths along the stunning arms of Sognefjorden.
 The landscape will mesmerize you around every turn.
 Arrive in Menes, where you can enjoy your packed lunch and breathe in your serene surroundings.
 You will then head back to Balestrand, where you can take a break at Esefjorden, a fjord that has inspired many artists since the 1800s.
 The final five kilometers of your journey back will show you why Balestrand is so popular among tourists.

-Day 5: Balestrand - Fjærland (24 miles/ 38 km)
+Day 5: Balestrand - Fjærland (12 miles/ 19 km)

-Board the boat from Balestrand at 12:10 pm and sail to one of the most picturesque fjords in the world: Fjærlandsfjord.
-You’ll be in awe of the stunning scenery, with views of snow-capped mountains, turquoise waters, lush forests.
+Board the boat from Balestrand around noon and sail to one of the most picturesque fjords in the world: Fjærlandsfjord.
+You’ll be in awe of the stunning scenery, with views of snow-capped mountains, turquoise waters, and lush forests.
 You will truly experience the enchantment of Balestrand through a fjord before arriving in one of the extensions of Jostedalsbreen Glacier.
 Here, you can explore the glacier museum before you cycle through a valley towards the Supphelle glacier.
 The arctic blue waters of this glacier will undoubtedly enchant.
 Finally, you return to your hotel, where you can enjoy the sauna or add some extra distance to your bike tour.

 Day 6: Fjãrland - Sogndalsdalen - Solvorn (24 miles/38 km)

-After a short transfer through tunnels, you will begin pedaling along historic paths to Sogndalsdalen valley.
+After a short transfer through tunnels, you will begin pedaling along historic paths to Sogndalsdalen Valley.
 Enjoy picturesque mountains and lush green fields as your backdrop on today’s tour.
 You may take a lunch break in the surroundings of Sogndal before continuing through Barsnedfjord and Hafslo.
 Finally, you will arrive in Solvorn; National Geographic deemed this area to be the world’s premier tourist destination!

 Day 7: Solvorn - Skjolden (54 miles/ 34 km)

-At 10 am, you will board a small ferry for a 20 minute transfer from Solvorn to Urnes.
-In Urnes, you will enjoy a 700 meter, uphill bike ride to visit the UNESCO-protected Urnes stave church, which exemplifies Norway’s heritage and offers unforgettable views of Solvorn.
+At 10 am, you will board a small ferry for a 20-minute transfer from Solvorn to Urnes.
+In Urnes, you will enjoy a 700-meter, uphill bike ride to visit the UNESCO-protected Urnes stave church, which exemplifies Norway’s heritage and offers unforgettable views of Solvorn.
 Continuing your journey, you will meander along peaceful roads by the exquisite Lusterfjorden, the innermost arm of Sognefjorden.
 As you take “The Romantic Road”, you will have the chance to stop by the magnificent Feigefossen waterfall, which cascades 218 meters from the mountain.
 If you feel so inclined, you can shower or swim here!
 Lunch today is spent at a fjord-side café before you cycle to Skjolden, where you will enjoy your final night!

 Day 8: Skjolden (Departure)